SamJouini/Beat_the_Goblin/README.md

 - Displays user rewards (placeholder functionality)

 ### VersusGoblin Component
-- Visualizes the comparison between user's XP and goblin's XP by displaying a "Versus" text with color-coding based on XP comparison
+- Visualizes the comparison between the user's XP and the goblin's XP by displaying a "Versus" text with color-coding based on XP comparison
 - Shows the goblin's avatar and name